 As I mentioned above, TPAs have event calendars on their websites.
 This helps visitors to the website (and the destination) quickly see what is going on while they’re in town.
 Tourism offices also tend to promote local happenings across their social media channels, giving your event more reach.
 And if it’s unique enough, the event may be worth pitching to the media for coverage.
 Make sure your TPA knows about your event so you can get this easy, added exposure.

 Do you have a bizarre stat you can boast?
 A quirky cocktail that uses a unique ingredient?
 Maybe your museum is haunted by an anti-alcohol advocate.
 Don’t shy away from the weird!
 Share these one-of-a-kind characteristics with your tourism office.
-Journalists and visitors are no longer looking for the same old, same old.
+Journalists and visitors are not looking for the same old, same old.
 Instead of a traditional fall activity, they’re more interested in seeing something like underwater pumpkin carving.

 Respond Quickly and Completely

-If your TPA asks you for information, it is best to respond quickly and with plenty of information.
+If your tourism office asks you for information, it is best to respond quickly and with plenty of information.
 Whenever possible, include photos, videos and quotes from notable staff.
 These requests usually come with a short turnaround because an agency, organization or journalist contacted them for inclusion in a press release, exhibit, media pitch or article.

 Keep your Photography Up-to-Date